 There will be five on-line unit exams covering material from the reading, lecture notes, and discussions.
-Exams will be given on-line on Sundays and Mondays, every two weeks.
-Tests will include a combination of multiple choice, true false, and matching questions, and study guides will be provided.
+Exams will be given on-line on Fridays and Saturdays, roughly every two weeks.
+Tests will include a combination of multiple choice, true false, and matching questions.
+Study guides will be provided in the online material.
 There will be no comprehensive final exam; the last unit test will include some reflection on learning from the whole quarter.
-Exams will be worth 50% of the final grade.
+Exams will be worth 500 points, or 50% of the final grade.